UW-HARVEST/Hayroll/README-pioneer.md

 ### Notations

-- $n : (SymbolTable, Premise) \rightarrow List(State)$ is the transition function associated with the AST node immediately after $n : ProgramPoint$.
+- $F : ProgramPoint \rightarrow (SymbolTable, Premise) \rightarrow List(State)$ turns $n : ProgramPoint$ into the transition function associated with the AST node immediately after $n$.

 - $next : ProgramPoint \rightarrow ProgramPoint$ identifies the next ProgramPoint according to control flow sequence.
+  It only accepts non-conditional preprocessor directives.
-The last ProgramPoint is repesented with `EOF`.
+  The last ProgramPoint is
+  repesented with `EOF`.

 - $nextThen : ProgramPoint \rightarrow ProgramPoint$ and $nextElse :
   ProgramPoint \rightarrow ProgramPoint$ refer to the initial ProgramPoints of the respective branches following an `#if` directive.
+  They only accept conditional preprocessor directives.

 - Given a symbol table $\sigma$, the function $eval_\sigma : Tokens \rightarrow Premise$ evaluates tokens into a symbolic expression within the context of